Patents - Ukraine: Lexology GTDT Practice Guides

 - Must a patent holder mark its patented products?
 If so, how must the marking be made?
 What are the consequences of failure to mark?
 What are the consequences of false patent marking?

 The law provides for the possibility of marking patented products or their packaging with patent numbers.
 Given that this is an option and not an obligation, there are no legal consequences for failing to mark a patented product.

-The patent law itself does not contain provisions on the consequences of false patent marking, but this can qualify as a violation of the consumer protection, unfair competition and advertising laws.
+The patent law itself does not contain provisions on the consequences of false patent marking; however, this can qualify as a violation of consumer protection, unfair competition and advertising laws.

 - Are there any restrictions on the contractual terms by which a patent owner may license a patent?

-There are no restrictions on the contractual terms, but the national legislation provides for the list of compulsory details that have to be provided in the licence agreement.
+There are no restrictions on the contractual terms; however, the national legislation provides for a list of compulsory details that have to be provided in the licence agreement.
 The agreement must be in writing and may be granted only in respect of a valid patent.

 The following information must be provided in the agreement:

 - the parties to the agreement;